 southeastern massachusetts STEM News and Events

-Save the date for the STEM Resource Fair for Educators on May 21, 2014, at Bridgewater State University.
+STEM Resource Fair for Educators is May 21, 2014, at BSU

-SE MA STEM Network Annual Meeting held October 16
+SE MA STEM Network Annual Meeting Featured Kennedy & Chester

 More than 120 Southeastern Massachusetts educators and business people joined Congressman Joe Kennedy (via Skype) & DESE Commissioner Mitchell Chester to discuss STEM Workforce and Education Alignment.
 STEM employment opportunities are not limited to PhDs.
 There are STEM jobs available to all, from high school graduates to certificate earners, to associate's, bachelor's, and master's degree holders.
 Attendees discussed and learned about the current state of "middle skills" STEM jobs, the opportunities and needs of STEM employers, and how to best prepare students for college and career readiness.
 The program was held on October 16 at the Brennan Middle School in Attleboro.
 Click here to view the complete program agenda.

 More than 300 attendees and exhibitors came together at the SE MA STEM Network's first Resource Fair for Educators on May 23, 2013, at Bridgewater State University.
 Participants attended workshops such as "Using Marine Animal Rehabilitation to Support STEM Goals" and "Sports and Engineering" to walk away with inspiring STEM lessons to incorporate into the classroom.
 Attendees also learned about STEM resource providers such as the Green Schools Project, National Institutes for Health, and NOVA Education.
 Resource materials available from the SE MA STEM Network included our Corporate Partners program, our SE MA STEM Directory, how to establish a STEM Education in your community, and our STEM Career Exploration website.